minghanz/E2PN/README.md

 ## Introduction

 E2PN is a SE(3)-equivariant network architecture designed for deep point cloud analysis.
+It largely improves the efficiency in terms of memory consumption and running speed for equivariant point cloud feature learning.

 It mainly includes a SE(3)-equivariant convolution on $S^2\times \mathbb{R}^3$ which is a homogeneous space of SE(3), and a permutation layer to recover SE(3) information from the features in the homogeneous space.

 <!-- ![](https://github.com/nintendops/EPN_PointCloud/blob/main/media/spconv.png) -->

 ## Usage
+Our code is developed based on an open-sourced existing work [EPN](https://github.com/nintendops/EPN_PointCloud).
 We use the same dependencies as the [EPN](https://github.com/nintendops/EPN_PointCloud) repository.

 The code has been tested on Python 3.7.12, PyTorch 1.11.0 and CUDA 11.3.1.
 The module and additional dependencies can be set up with
 ```